ThomasWalter/DeepLearningForImageAnalysis/practical_sessions/README.md

-# practical sessions
+# Practical sessions

-Jupyter notebooks are to placed directly in this folder.
+Practical sessions material for the "Deep Learning for Image Analysis" course.